bnw/firefly-iii-fints-importer/Readme.md

 1. `automate=true`
 1. `config=data/configurations/example.json` where this path should be exactly the same one you see on the select box

 Additionally make sure that you filled out the `choose_account_automation` part in the config.
+Thanks to [Bur0k](https://github.com/Bur0k) for this feature!

 Feedback